AyushPorwal10/Handler-s-Assignment/README.md

 #  Recipe App

 **Recipe App** is a modern Android application that helps users explore recipes from the Spoonacular API.
-Users can browse popular recipes, search for any dish, view full details (ingredients, instructions), and manage their own favourites list.
+Users can browse popular recipes, search for any recipe, and manage their own favourites list.
 Favourites are stored locally with Room, ensuring offline access for saved recipes.

 ---